|Basil from the garden|

 Another reason to rotate plants is because different plants have different nutritional needs.
 Legumes like peas and beans actually add atmospheric nitrogen to the soil thanks to their symbiotic relationship with nitrogen-fixing rhizobia.
 Other plants, such as leafy and fruiting crops, are heavy feeders and use up a lot of nitrogen.
 Alternating these types of crops allows them to thrive.

 For those with small gardens, it can be hard to figure out how to rotate crops.
-This is especially when there are other constraints, such as making sure taller plants are not shading shorter plants, or making sure climbers such as pole beans are next to a fence.
+This is especially the case when there are other constraints, such as making sure taller plants are not shading shorter plants, or making sure climbers such as pole beans are next to a fence.
 Using containers on my porch allowed me to expand my options (and my garden!)
 Luckily the local critters (rabbits, woodchucks, deer) did not venture up onto the porch to munch on the basil which was grown without fencing.
 An additional raised bed also allowed me to expand my crop rotation possibilities.
 The end result for this year is a healthy basil crop.

 Pesto is a huge favorite in my house.
 Here is the recipe that we use.
 We used the fresh picked basil and garlic that we harvested last week.